If You Need Cash Now, Don't Ignore the Tax Bill That Could Come Later

 The 2017 tax overhaul imposed new limits on the deductibility of interest on home-mortgage debt.
 However, homeowners can still deduct interest on up to $1 million of mortgage debt on up to two homes, as long as the debt was in place by Dec.
 15, 2017, according Evan Liddiard, a tax specialist with the National Association of Realtors.
 If not, the limit is interest on $750,000 of debt on up to two homes.

-For the mortgage interest on a refinancing to remain fully deductible, it can't exceed the existing amount of debt and the term must remain the same.
+For the mortgage interest on a refinancing to remain fully deductible, it can't exceed the existing amount of debt and the term can't be longer.
 For example, say that John had a $1 million mortgage that he has paid down to $800,000.
 He can refinance the $800,000 debt and continue to deduct the interest if the new loan has the same term as the old one, says Mr. Liddiard.

 But if the new loan is for $900,000 and John pockets $100,000 of cash, only the interest on $750,000 is deductible, says Mr. Liddiard.
 And if Susan has a $200,000 mortgage that she refinances for $250,000, she can only deduct interest on $200,000.